 +200 attendees: Who you can expect meet :

-The summit will be of interest to senior managers and decisionmakers in the renewable energy sector.
+The summit is attended by senior managers and decision makers in the renewable energy sector.
 Delegates come from right across the sector and the wider energy community with a contingent from overseas.
 Delegates will include:

 - Chief Executives, directors and senior managers in the energy sector